-There is shelf space for over 15,000 books, and these remain its core resource.
+There is shelf space for over 15,000 books and, recognising the importance of reading to academic success, these remain its core resource.
 Alongside the books, the library has varied collection of magazines, journals, newspapers and digital resources.
 Pupils are encouraged to make use of the library for reading, research, prep and recreation.

 The Library is currently open at the following times:

 Monday 8.30am-5.30pm (& 8.30-10pm for 5th and 6th Form pupils)